 Thanks to the National Park Service's commitment to treating darkness as a "resource to be preserved for future generations," America's national parks are becoming places where visitors can see what they're missing at home.
 Pay attention to the lamps you see at the Grand Canyon—they are shielded in a way that directs light downward rather than into the sky or your eyes.
 This helps preserve your night vision so when you come to the park, you can experience a true night sky—one filled with thousands of visible stars and the gathered light of billions more.

 It wasn't always like this.
 Workers began retrofitting more than 1,500 lights at Grand Canyon back in 2016 with the goal of becoming a Dark Sky Park, a designation awarded by the International Dark-Sky Association.
-The park achieved that goal earlier this summer, just in time for the 29th Annual Grand Canyon Star Party, which takes place June 22-29.
+The park achieved that goal earlier this summer, just in time for its annual Grand Canyon Star Party, which took place in June.

 Floating among stars